UMAprotocol/UMIPs/Implementations/smart-alpha.md

 ## Summary

 SMART Alpha allows users to calibrate their exposure to the performance of an underlying asset represented by junior- and senior-side proofs of liquidity.
 When the price goes up, seniors give up some of their assets to the juniors, and vice versa.
 It is epoch-based, meaning that users deposit the underlying asset for a set period of time and cannot enter and exit until the subsequent epoch.
-The goal of the KPI options program is to a) bootstrap senior-side secondary liquidity, and b) compensate for junior-side risk.
+The goal of the KPI options program is to bootstrap secondary liquidity for both senior and junior SMART Alpha positions.

 This document will detail the calculation method for senior/junior balance adjusted TVL in requested SMART Alpha pool.